Skip to content

 }

-Good to know: The example above will ensure the src property of next/legacy/image must start with https://example.com/account123/.
+Good to know: The example above will ensure the src property of next/legacy/image must start with https://example.com/account123/ and must not have a query string.
 Any other protocol, hostname, port, or unmatched path will respond with 400 Bad Request.

-Below is another example of the remotePatterns property in the next.config.js file:
+Below is an example of the remotePatterns property in the next.config.js file using a wildcard pattern in the hostname:

 next.config.js